 Before visiting Lake Louise Ski Resort I didn’t quite realise just how stunning the scenery was going to be.
 It was nothing short of spectacular with some of the most picturesque and beautiful views I’ve ever experienced.
 Once you head up the “Top of the World Lift” you will be in for a treat and you will be looking straight out over the Canadian Rockies.
 At this point, you should take a moment to just stop and appreciate the views, capture a selfie and spend time enjoying the moment.

-During my visit, I tackled a good range but didn’t brave some of the more challenging black diamonds runs.
+During my visit, I tackled a good range but didn’t brave some of the more challenging black diamond runs.
 I found the conditions were great and the runs enjoyable and well maintained.

 Something in the resort that I found quite fun was the names of the runs and lifts.
 Such as a lift being called the “Grizzly”, a run called “Wrong Turn”, “Deer Run” and various others.